Thai curry

 13. Serve a few scoops of Thai curry over rice, and garnish with basil or cilantro.

 Enjoy!
-It may take you a few times to really nail this recipe, but once you do, I bet you’ll never order Thai curry from a restaurant ever again!
+It may take you a few times to really nail this recipe, but once you do, you’ll never order Thai curry from a restaurant ever again!

 Content on this website is for informational purposes only and does not constitute medical advice.
 If you are experiencing a medical emergency, please call 911.
 Always consult your healthcare provider before making any changes to your medical treatment.